Janet Malcolm: In the Freud Archives and the Masson case

 Articles Malcolm published in The New Yorker and in her subsequent book In The Freud Archives (1984) offered, according to the book's dust jacket, "the narrative of an unlikely, tragic/comic encounter among three men."
 They were psychoanalyst Kurt R. Eissler, psychoanalyst Jeffrey Moussaieff Masson, and independent Freud scholar Peter J. Swales.
 The book triggered a legal challenge by Masson, the former project director for the Sigmund Freud Archives.
 In his 1984 lawsuit, Masson claimed that Malcolm had libeled him by fabricating quotations she attributed to him.

+In August 1989, United States Court of Appeals for the Ninth Circuit in San Francisco agreed with a lower court in dismissing without full trial a libel lawsuit that Masson had filed against Malcolm, The New Yorker and Alfred A. Knopf.

 Malcolm claimed that Masson had called himself an "intellectual gigolo".
-She also claimed that he said he wanted to turn the Freud estate into a haven of "sex, women and fun" and claimed that he was, "after Freud, the greatest analyst that ever lived."
+She also claimed that he said he wanted to turn the Freud estate into a haven of "sex, women, and fun" and claimed that he was, "after Freud, the greatest analyst that ever lived."
 Malcolm was unable to produce all the disputed material on tape.
+Masson then appealed to the Supreme Court, which did not decide the case in his favour, but held that the case could go forward for trial by jury to decide whether what Malcolm had written was true and, if not, whether any untruths had been malicious.

-The case was partially adjudicated before the Supreme Court, which held, against Malcolm, that the case could go forward for trial by jury.
-After a decade of proceedings, a jury finally decided in Malcolm's favor on November 2, 1994, on the grounds that, whether or not the quotations were genuine, more evidence would be needed to rule against Malcolm.
+After a decade of proceedings, a jury finally decided in Malcolm's favor on November 2, 1994.

-In August 1995, Malcolm claimed to have discovered a misplaced notebook containing three of the disputed quotes, swearing "an affidavit under penalty of perjury that the notes were genuine."
+In August 1995, Malcolm said that she had discovered a misplaced notebook containing three of the disputed quotes, swearing "an affidavit under penalty of perjury that the notes were genuine."

 The Journalist and the Murderer

 Malcolm's 1990 book The Journalist and the Murderer begins with the thesis: "Every journalist who is not too stupid or too full of himself to notice what is going on knows that what he does is morally indefensible."

-Her example was the popular nonfiction writer Joe McGinniss; while researching his true crime book Fatal Vision, McGinniss lived with the defense team of doctor Jeffrey MacDonald while MacDonald was on trial for the murders of his two daughters and pregnant wife.
-In Malcolm’s reporting, McGinniss quickly arrived at the conclusion MacDonald was guilty, but feigned belief in his innocence to gain MacDonald’s trust and access to the story—ultimately being sued by MacDonald over the deception.
+Her example was the popular nonfiction writer Joe McGinniss.
+While researching his true crime book Fatal Vision, McGinniss lived with the defense team of doctor Jeffrey MacDonald while MacDonald was on trial for the murders of his two daughters and pregnant wife.
+In Malcolm’s reporting, McGinniss quickly arrived at the conclusion that MacDonald was guilty, but feigned belief in his innocence to gain MacDonald’s trust and access to the story—ultimately being sued by MacDonald over the deception.

 Malcolm's book created a sensation when in March 1989 it appeared in two parts in The New Yorker magazine.
 Roundly criticized upon first publication, the book is still controversial, although it has come to be regarded as a classic, routinely assigned to journalism students.
 It ranks ninety-seventh in The Modern Library's list of the twentieth century's "100 Best Works of Nonfiction".
 Douglas McCollum wrote in the Columbia Journalism Review, "In the decade after Malcolm's essay appeared, her once controversial theory became received wisdom."